San Jose Wildfire Defense

 San Jose is the largest city in the Bay Area, and most residents do not think of it as a wildfire city.
 But the eastern foothills along the Diablo Range tell a different story.
 Neighborhoods in Alum Rock, Evergreen, and Silver Creek back directly onto steep, grass-covered hillsides that ignite every summer.
 In 2021, a 4-alarm brush fire on Communications Hill forced evacuations of 100+ homes.
 In Alum Rock, grass fires regularly reach within 50 feet of back fences along Penitencia Creek Road.
 These are not rural properties.
 They are tract homes with wood fences, vinyl siding, and standard vents that were never built to resist ember exposure.

-Find out what wildfire risk models flag on your San Jose property.
-Roof, vents, defensible space, and insurance documentation.
-Results in minutes.
+See what California wildfire codes require for your San Jose property.
+Covers roof, vents, defensible space, and insurance paperwork.
+Get your report in minutes.

 CAL FIRE Risk Designation